* Biden to lead effort to reduce gun violence

 Obama’s initiative addressed national outrage over the shootings in Connecticut, which have prompted longtime gun-rights supporters to reconsider their positions and a major private equity firm to put its gun-making business up for sale.

-Newtown buried four of its children on Wednesday plus the principal of the school and teacher Victoria Soto, who is credited with saving half of her class of 6- and 7-year-olds by diverting the shooter and hiding the children in a closet.
+Funerals or wakes were held for four of Newtown’s children on Wednesday, as well as the school principal.
+Teacher Victoria Soto, who is credited with saving half her class of 6- and 7-year-olds by diverting the shooter and hiding the children in a closet, was also laid to rest.

 “Vicki achieved in her 27 years what many of us will never achieve if we live to be a hundred,” the Reverend Meg Boxwell Williams told the funeral service.
 “Her last act was absolutely selfless, Christ-like, laying down her life for her children.”